glb400/Dissertation-Experiments/README.md

 Read me
 =======
-This repository contains the simulation code for the paper
+This repository contains part of the simulation code for the Migrant Resettlement Problem.

-> Yu-Ran Gu: dissertation 2021.

 Requirements